pantheon-systems/documentation/source/content/ldap-and-ldaps.md

 The ldap\_sso submodule from the suite of modules included in [https://drupal.org/project/ldap](https://drupal.org/project/ldap) is not supported.
 We do have PHP with LDAP support.
 Any authentication through LDAP needs to be PHP-based and not webserver-based.

-### Does PEG work with LDAP?
+### Does Secure Integration work with LDAP?

-WordPress and Drupal both work with the [Pantheon Enterprise Gateway](/docs/pantheon-enterprise-gateway).
+WordPress and Drupal both work with the [Pantheon Secure Integration](/docs/secure-integration/).
 If you’re using the Drupal 7 LDAP module, apply the [patch](https://www.drupal.org/files/issues/ldap_php-constant-port_1.patch) prepared by one of our engineers [listed on Drupal.org](https://www.drupal.org/node/2283273).
 The patch allows the use of a PHP constant for the port number, and gives a good example should you need to write a similar patch for another module.

 If you're using the Drupal 8 LDAP module, take note of the machine name you give to the LDAP server.
 Then, in your `settings.php` file, add the following lines for each LDAP server: